 Consequences include administrative revocation of your driver’s license, as well as a criminal DUI charge.
 The criminal charge can be a misdemeanor, gross, or felony.
 These are serious cases.
 You’ll need the best driving attorney to help you avoid severe consequences.
 Find out more on our DUI page:

-If you’re interested in defensive measures during a DWI stop check out our: Countermeasures at a DWI Stop: the Party Question.
+For defensive measures during a DWI stop check out our: Countermeasures at a DWI Stop: the Party Question.

 Is there a difference between reckless and careless driving?
 Very little.
 The good news is it’s not an alcohol-related offense.
 But for a person with an alcohol-related license revocation, that won’t matter unless they fight and win that too.